SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 > `sddm-kcm` is only recommended when you're installing plasma.
 It'll integrate your sddm  with kde's setting.
 So you can customize your sddm right from kde plasma's setting.

-And the enable it's service with,
+And enable its service with,

 ```bash
 systemctl enable sddm